bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

     - Added RadioDNS discovery
     - Added recommendation for TLS (HTTPS)
     - Moved all endpoints in to RadioDNS-standardised path
+    - Changed references from 'station' to 'radio service' or 'bearer'

 ### URL